 What’s an RSS feed?
 Why do we want it?

-RSS stands for Rich Site Summary.
+RSS stands for Rich Site Summary or Really Simple Syndication.
 An RSS feed collects regularly-changing content from a site, such as news, blogs, and other online publications.
 As the content publisher, you can control what information about your content shows up on your RSS feed.
 More information about RSS feeds.

 Aggregage uses the RSS feed from our sources to provide us their content.
 Each website is populated using these RSS feeds.